Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Observables operators relevant for different LFV processes

 \subsection{LFV semi-leptonic decays of pseudoscalar $(\mathcal P)$ mesons}

 In this section, we shall discuss the LFV decays of pseudoscalar mesons, which are characterised by zero spin and odd parity.
 This class of mesons can further be categorised into two segments.
-A meson \textit{nonet}, consisting of light quarks ($u, d$ and $s$) such as pion $(\pi)$, eta $(\eta)$, eta prime $(\eta^{\prime})$ and $K$ mesons.
+One class is the meson \textit{nonet}, consisting of light quarks ($u, d$ and $s$) such as pions $(\pi)$, eta mesons $(\eta)$, and $K$ mesons.
 The other class of mesons include \textit{heavy} quarks, bottom ($B$ meson) and charm ($D$ meson).
 All of these mesons can potentially give rise to LFV decays in both leptonic and semileptonic modes.
 Here we first discuss the latter type of decays, which can further be classified into two categories.
 First one is $\mathcal P\to \mathcal P'\ell_i^-\ell_j^+$, where the decay product of a pseudoscalar meson $(\mathcal P)$ contains another pseudoscalar meson $\mathcal P^{\prime}(\pi^0,\pi^{\pm}, K^0,K^+ ~ \rm etc.)$.
 Fig.~\ref{Fig:Generic PtoPp LFV} represents a generic Feynman diagram corresponding to these processes.
 The quark composition of mesons considered for this analysis is given in Table-\ref{tab:mesons}.